GMOs are transgenic plants or organisms carrying foreign genes.

-- As the world population is increasing every day, it is hard to meet the growing food demand.
+- As the world population is ever increasing, it is hard to meet the growing food demand.

 2. Avoid food shortage

-- GMOs are designed to tackle the shortage of food and to produce food varities with better nutrient contents or extra nutrients and minerals that are not naturally present in that particular food item
+- GMOs are designed to tackle the shortage of food and to produce food varieties with better nutrient contents or extra nutrients and minerals that are not naturally present in that particular food item.

-- The genes responsible for desired minerals, vitamins are inserted to produce genetically modified food.
+- The genes responsible for desired minerals and vitamins are inserted to produce genetically modified food.

-- This procedure increases the original value just like fortification of iron content in chickpeas.
+- This procedure increases the original value, just like the fortification of iron content in chickpeas.